-After being accused of rigging the presidential vote in 2004, Yanukovych became prime minister after his party won a majority in elections in 2006.
+After being accused of rigging the presidential vote in 2004, he became prime minister after his party won a majority in elections in 2006.

-Yanukovych, whose Regions party draws his support from Ukraine’s Russian-speaking east and south, fiercely resisted Yushchenko’s decision to dissolve parliament in April and call new elections after the president accused him of seeking to seize power.
+Yanukovych, who draws his support from Ukraine’s Russian-speaking east and south, fiercely resisted Yushchenko’s decision to dissolve parliament in April and call new elections after the president accused him of seeking to seize power.

 Yanukovych eventually agreed to the vote on Sunday, but has suggested victory would be the only outcome he is prepared to accept.